 At 10:10 a.m., we walked into the gym for Physical Education: Basketball, badminton without a net, and soccer.
 I learned that I am out of shape.
 Torres said she had forgotten how much energy students have.
 She noticed that none of the girls in the class were participating and made a note of it.

 10:50: Supplementary English class.
 Because Anderson is an English language learner, he’s enrolled in the Supplementary English class as well as traditional English language arts.
 The class was learning how to use the phrase “as a result” to attach cause phrases to their effects.
 An example from the teacher: “Connect ‘I studied very hard’ to ‘I earned good grades’ using ‘as a result.’”
 Anderson, working in a group of four, raised his hand a few times to share his group’s answer: “I studied very hard so I earned good grades.”
+That wasn't the right answer.
 After two unsuccessful attempts to be called on—“I like to share my ideas,” he said—he answered incorrectly.
 The teacher told the four to use “as a result,” as she originally instructed.
+"So" didn't count.
 His group didn’t bother to right the wrong sentence before the next one came up on the Smartboard.

 He went back to playing with his Rubik’s Cube—which caught the teacher’s attention.
 She walked up and asked him, “Is that distracting you?”

 She gave him a look that said, “If you say so,” and returned to attempting to corral two loudmouth boys.